 A ChargeOnMyCard.com reader reported seeing CPE/BMC Houston after paying a CenterPoint Energy gas bill online with a debit or credit card.
 The reader explained that earlier payments made directly from a checking account displayed differently, while the card payment was handled through a third-party processor and included a processing fee.

 Have you identified this charge?
-Share whether it matched a CenterPoint Energy payment, the amount, whether a separate fee appeared, and how you confirmed it in the comments below.
-Do not post your full card number, utility-account number, address, or other private information.
+Share whether it matched a CenterPoint Energy payment, the amount, whether a separate service fee appeared, and how you confirmed it in the comments below.
+Do not post your full card number, utility-account number, service address, confirmation number, or other private information.

 What Is the CPE/BMC Houston Charge?